joakimsk/docs/docs/restapi2.rst

    :form reset: Reset colours used for the trails

    :status 200: Ok
+   :status 401: Authentication faied
-   :status 400: Cannot parse number or time-string
+   :status 400: Cannot parse number | date/time
    :status 500: If something went wrong with the database SQL query